Tejaswini-1407/picksmart-website/README.md

-**#🔍 PickSmart**
+# PickSmart

-A responsive **product discovery website** designed to help users explore, search, and filter products efficiently through a clean and intuitive interface.
+🔍 PickSmart is a responsive **product discovery website** designed to help users explore, search, and filter products efficiently through a clean and intuitive interface.

 ---